7. Security Considerations

 - Potential DNS cache poisoning attacks

-- Misconfiguration and connectivity issues
+- Configuration errors and connectivity issues

 7.5 Internal Threats